Prajakta15Patil/COVID-analysis/README.md

 ### Code
 1. extract_data - Preprocess raw papers and store it in json format for ease of accessibility.
 2. covid_analysis - exploratory analysis on extractive summarization and abstracts of papers.
-3. covid_clustering - Analyze papers using K-means clustering nd topic modelling.
+3. covid_clustering - Analyze papers using K-means clustering nd topic modeling.
 4. covid_bert - Generate abstractive summarization on papers using BERTAbs and BERT-Base uncased model.